superbabii/Test-for-Digital-Timer-ButtonControlled/README.md

 - **Multiplexed 7-Segment Display**:
   - The current countdown time is displayed using a 4-digit 7-segment display, with multiplexing handled in the main loop.

+- **4MHz Internal Oscillator**:
+  - The project uses a 4MHz internal oscillator for timing and clock operations.

+- **Timer0 Configuration**:
+  - Timer0 is configured with a prescaler of 1:8 for accurate timekeeping.

 ## Project Structure

 - **main.c**: Core logic for countdown timekeeping, button handling, and display multiplexing.